navanchauhan/My-Website-Swift/Content/posts/2020-01-15-Setting-up-Kaggle-to-use-with-Colab.md

 ---
 date: 2020-01-15 23:36
 description: Tutorial on setting up kaggle, to use with Google Colab
-tags: tutorial, colab, turicreate, kaggle
+tags: Tutorial, Colab, Turicreate, Kaggle
 ---

 # Setting up Kaggle to use with Google Colab